-We often demonise poachers who target creatures in distant lands, yet when the animals that exist right on our doorstep are being persecuted, we descend into silence.
+We often demonise poachers who target creatures in distant lands, yet when the wildlife that exist right on our doorstep is being persecuted, we descend into silence.
 The wildlife in the UK is unique and beautiful it needs just as much help to survive.

 A satellite-tagged White-tailed Eagle has been killed by poison on a grouse moor in Cairngorms National park.
 Police Scotland has confirmed that this rare eagle, found dead earlier this year was poisoned.
 The bird of prey was recovered from Donside, Aberdeenshire, in April.
 A post mortem has now established it died as a result of pesticide poisoning.
 It had been satellite tagged, and the death is being treated as suspicious.

 White-tailed Sea Eagles were re-introduced into Scotland in the 1970s after becoming extinct in the UK in the early 1900s.
 There are now over 150 breeding pairs in Scotland.
 An investigation is ongoing and Police Scotland is appealing for information to help identify those responsible.

 To read more about this and further information click on the following link.
 If you’d like the First Minister, Nicola Sturgeon and her Environment Cabinet Secretary, Roseanna Cunningham to know how angry this news makes you feel, send your emails to: firstname.lastname@example.org and CabSecECCLR@gov.scot